 Are there any actions you need to take right now?

 The Fair Work Commission has advised that updating the pay tools with the new rates will take around 3-4 weeks.
 You won’t have to make any changes until they send out notification via email that the new tools are ready.
+(To save you time, we’ve found the place where you can subscribe to get the updates.
+You’re welcome!
+Click here: Subscribe to FWC pay guides)

 How business owners might manage the impacts